 ICD-10 Consulting Assessments and Implementation Planning

-At No World Borders, we have a track record of delivering HIPAA 5010 and ICD-10 Assessments, ICD-10 impact analysis, and ICD-10 implementation plans on time and on budget with excellent results.
+ICD-10 consulting firms present solutions that sound like “magic.”
+At No World Borders, we help build a foundation based on ICD-10 clinical documentation and medical policy management.
+Our nationally known experts have a track record of delivering ICD-10 Assessments, ICD-10 impact analysis, and ICD-10 implementation plans and ICD-10 revenue cycle management impacts on time and on budget with excellent results.
 You can read about our success stories here.

 The Wall Street Journal recently covered our company and described ICD-10 as the "Y2K" problem in Health Care.
 We are a thougtht leader and innovator in the field.
 Better yet, don't waste any more time - contact us now for help with your impact assessment, implementation planning, medical policy and regulatory review or other key areas you need to address now.

 Please view the video interview below from one of our recent clients.

 ICD-10 Readiness Review Consulting

 Business Roadmap Development

 As part of the project scope No World Borders feels it is imperative to map out the process for organizing and achieving change.
 At this stage, clients need to make sure that there is sufficient urgency within the organization to drive change forward.
 This will be critical to getting the ball moving.
 We need to design an approach to make sure that happens.
 In addition, we need to help form a guiding coalition that can firm up the change vision, develop a roadmap of change initiatives and organize the teams of people responsible for getting the work done.